He developed a polling service known as VOTR, which is an open-source project.

 They’re like script kiddies who claim to be a professional hacker but can’t exploit systems on their own without using the tools that other hackers have developed.
 Without those tools, they simply can’t function.

-GODSON: Yeah, you are right.
-Mr, Osaetin Daniel, we know there are not much tech industries in Nigeria and coupled with the recession now, do you advise Nigerian web developers to go abroad to look for greener pastures?
+Yeah, you are right.
+Mr, Osaetin Daniel, we know there are not many tech industries in Nigeria, and coupled with the recession now, do you advise Nigerian web developers to go abroad to look for greener pastures?

 First of all, it all started from searching google for questions to various problems I encountered when learning any technology.